sahil210695/convolution-evolution/README.md

 # Convolution is Evolution 😎
-### This is to see how a kernel will convolve over image and what will be its output after convolution
+### This is to see how a kernel will convolve over an image and what will be its output after convolution

 #### Kernels that we are using:
 - **Horizontal** kernel will extract all *horizontal* edges